lightning-core/lightning/communications/high/AmikoPay_LinkCreateDestroy.md

 Attributes:
 * 'ID': string.
 The name of the link on the node receiving this message.
 * 'channelIndex': number.
 The index of the channel.
-* 'message': string.
-An arbitrary-content sequence of bytes.
+* 'message': (any type except null).
+An arbitrary-content object.
 The channel class determines the format of this attribute.

 The number of messages and their content is specified by the channel class.
 Typically, a channel class will exchange things like public keys, transactions,